Veteran Paraplegic Skydiver Survives Accident After Parachute Gets Stuck In Wheelchair

 MCKINNEY, Texas (CBSDFW.COM) – He survived a hit from a rocket propelled grenade while serving the U.S. armed forces in 2009.
 Now veteran Michael Vasquez has beat the odds again, remaining alive after a skydiving accident.

-On August 13, his parachute got caught in the tire of his wheelchair, spinning him out of control during his last jump of the day in Whitewright, a town in Grayson County, Texas.
+On August 13, his parachute got caught in the tire of his wheelchair, spinning him out of control during his last jump of the day in Whitewright, a town in Grayson County.
 Vasquez tried releasing the tangled parachute so he could pull his reserve parachute.
 The main parachute was partially detached and the reserve parachute did not release.
-So Vasquez relied on the semi-inflated, partially attached main parachute to soften his landing.READ MORE: DFW Experiencing Slowdown In Home Sales, Potentially Good News For Homebuyers
+So Vasquez relied on the semi-inflated, partially attached main parachute to soften his landing.READ MORE: Legal Battle Between State And Texas School Districts Over Mask Mandates Wages On

 “The tangled parachute slowed me down and I landed at about 12 miles per hour.
 It saved my life,” Vasquez said.
 “I hit the ground and I could feel the impact.
 I knew not to move from the position that I landed and waited for emergency help to arrive.”